ProjFall2025/Team-4/database_design.md

     FOREIGN KEY (user_id) REFERENCES Users(user_id)
         ON DELETE CASCADE
 );

+## 3. UML Diagram

 ![UML Diagram](images/UML.jpeg)

+## 4. Brief Explanation of How the Schema Supports Site Functionalities

 The MindMate database schema is designed to directly support every key functionality of the website in a structured and scalable way.